 Grenfell Inquiry: What is happening?

-The Grenfell Tower Inquiry will hear from victims' families this week, nearly a year after a huge fire engulfed the west London tower block.
+The Grenfell Tower Inquiry is hearing from victims' families this week, nearly a year after a huge fire engulfed the west London tower block.

 What happened at Grenfell?